 Funds held in trust by others are assets held and administered by outside trustees from which the University derives income or residual interest.
-Funds held in trust by others are reported at their fair value as of June 30, 2018 and 2017.
+Funds held in trust by others are reported at their fair value as of June 30, 2019 and 2018.

-Income received from funds held in trust by others is classified as temporarily restricted net assets until those amounts are appropriated and expended by the University.
-Income appropriated within the same year earned/received is classified as unrestricted.
-Unrealized changes in the fair value of investments are shown as net unrealized appreciation or depreciation in permanently restricted net assets.
+Income received from funds held in trust by others is classified as net assets with donor restrictions until those amounts are appropriated and expended by the University.
+Income appropriated within the same year earned/received is classified as without donor restrictions.
+Unrealized changes in the fair value of investments are shown as net unrealized appreciation or depreciation in net assets with donor restrictions.